Vespa models data as documents.

 To batch remove, set a selection that matches no documents, like "not music"

-to dump the IDs of all the documents that would be removed during GC:
+Dump the IDs of all documents that would be preserved: